 Purpose of safety investigations

-The AAIA is responsible for investigating accidents, incidents and other safety matters involving civil aviation operations in the Bahamas jurisdiction, as well as participating in overseas investigations involving Bahamas registered aircraft.
+The AAIA is responsible for investigating accidents, incidents, and other safety matters involving civil aviation operations in the Bahamas jurisdiction, as well as participating in overseas investigations involving the Bahamas registered aircraft.
 A primary concern is the safety of commercial transport, with particular regard to fare-paying passenger operations.
-The AAIA performs its functions in accordance with the International Convention on Civil Aviation (ICAO) Annex 13, the Aircraft Accident Investigation Authority Act and Regulations 2019, and other relevant international agreements.
+The AAIA performs its functions in accordance with the International Convention on Civil Aviation (ICAO) Annex 13, the Aircraft Accident Investigation Authority Act 2019 and Regulations 2021, and other relevant international agreements.

-The objective of a safety investigation is to identify and reduce safety-related risk.
-AAIA investigations determine and communicate the safety factors related to the aviation safety matter being investigated.
+The objective of a safety investigation is to identify and reduce safety-related risks.
+Investigations determine and communicate the safety factors related to the aviation safety matter being investigated.
 The terms the AAIA uses to refer to key safety and risk concepts are set out in the section: Terminology Used in this Report.

 It is not a function of the AAIA to apportion blame or determine liability.
 At the same time, an investigation report must include factual material of sufficient weight to support the analysis and findings.
 At all times, the AAIA endeavors to balance the use of material that could imply adverse comment with the need to properly explain what happened, and why, in a fair and unbiased manner.